FergusMunro/orbit-simulator/README.md

 # Orbital Simulator

 This was my A Level Computer Science Coursework, that aimed to bring the excellent intuition that games like Kerbal Space Program provide about orbital mechanics into an educational setting.
+My final mark was 67/70.

 ## Features